thuntran/login-app/README.md

 # Login App

-This is a basic login application that takes in a phone number, then sends a random 6-digit code to the phone number received, and verify whether the access code entered is correct.
+A basic login application that takes in a phone number, sends a random 6-digit code to the phone number received, and verify whether the access code entered is correct.

 The default mobile country code is +1 (United States).

-This app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and use [Firebase](https://firebase.google.com/) as database.
+This app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and use [Firebase](https://firebase.google.com/) for database.

 ## Structure of the Project

-This was essentially React app that was created using `create-react-app`.
+This is an React app that was created using `create-react-app`.

+- The content of the app, including titles, input fields and submit buttons, is stored under `src/App.js`.

 Approriate chunks of code from [Firebase](https://firebase.google.com/) documentation are included in `App.js`.

 ## Running the App